The Way We Talk (film): Filming and post-production

 The sign language lesson scenes were filmed at Keung Kee Dai Pai Dong in Sham Shui Po.

-Principal photography took place in 2023, with Leung Ming Kai serving as the cinematographer.
-Adam Wong noted that he took a more casual approach to location scouting compared to his previous feature The Way We Keep Dancing, which focuses on the themes of real estate hegemony and requires specific filming locations to highlight the phenomenon, while The Way We Talk addresses a more universal theme and he did not want it to be overshadowed by prominent landmarks.
+Principal photography took place in 2023, with Leung Ming Kai acting as the cinematographer.
+Adam Wong noted that he took a more casual approach to location scouting compared to his previous feature The Way We Keep Dancing, which focuses on the themes of real estate hegemony and requires specific filming locations to present the phenomenon, while The Way We Talk addresses a more universal theme and he did not want it to be overshadowed by prominent landmarks.
 Wong chose to film several scenes at dai pai dongs, as he was fond of their local character and found the noisy environment provides a stark contrast to the experiences of deaf people.
 He decided to shoot scenes with Wolf (played by Neo Yau) at Keung Kee Dai Pai Dong on Ki Lung Street in Sham Shui Po, and scenes with Alan (played by Marco Ng) at Tak Yu Restaurant on Star Street in Wan Chai, to reflect the two characters' backgrounds.
 Although Wong considered filming Alan's scenes in Tai Hang, he ultimately chose the Starstreet Precinct because he believed its sense of decay was more cinematic.
 Filming also took place at Wong Chuk Street and Fuk Wing Street in Shum Shui Po.

 Wong also selected a beach as another main setting for the film, finding it relatively quiet and suitable as a private space for the protagonists.
 He initially considered filming in Changsha, Hunan, but deemed it unrealistic for the Hongkonger protagonists to suddenly go there within the screenplay's context, and he ultimately decided to shoot the scene in Hong Kong, despite the nearby mansions appearing in the frame.
 Post-production lasted three months and concluded in late 2023.
-In March 2024, One Cool Pictures showcased the film at the Hong Kong Filmart, during the 48th Hong Kong International Film Festival, where it won the CCG Grand Award.
+In March 2024, One Cool Pictures presented the film at the Hong Kong Filmart, during the 48th Hong Kong International Film Festival, where it won the CCG Grand Award.
 In October, the film was also presented in the market screenings at the 29th Busan International Film Festival.